OctopusDeploy/blog/blog/2021-11/using-google-cloud-secret-manager-with-octopus/index.md

 ## Conclusion

-The step template covered in this post demonstrates that it's easy to integrate with Google Cloud Secret Manager and make use of secrets stored there with your Octopus deployments or runbooks.
+The **GCP Secret Manager - Retrieve Secrets** step template demonstrates that it's easy to integrate with Google Cloud Secret Manager and make use of secrets stored there with your Octopus deployments or runbooks.

 Happy deployments!